This article is part of a larger series on Best Small Business Credit Cards.

 |Grow your business credit score||Can damage your business credit score|

 How Purchasing Cards Work

 Purchasing cards are usually issued to employees to make business-to-business purchases, such as purchasing goods or services.
-When an employee receives their card, they either make a purchase upfront or submit an invoice to their supplier or service provider.
-Those suppliers or service providers report the transaction to the P card provider.
+Employees can either make a purchase upfront or submit an invoice to their supplier or service provider.
+Those suppliers or service providers report the transaction to the P-card provider.

-Your P card provider will typically send you your bill every 15 or 30 days depending on what you agreed on.
-You either pay this balance in full manually, or your bill is paid automatically by your provider withdrawing funds from your connected business checking account.
+Your P-card provider will typically send you your bill every 15 or 30 days, depending on your agreement.
+You can either pay this balance in full manually or have your bill paid automatically through your connected business checking account.